anetczuk/anetczuk.github.io/docs/_posts/2021-12-19-rllib-definiotions.md

 - *rollout* -- sequence of state and action.
 During training, length of rollout is controlled by `batch_mode` and `rollout_fragment_length`.

-- *epoch* -- one propagation and update of weights through neural network.
+- *epoch / iteration* -- one propagation and update of weights through neural network.
 In broader context can be treated as single iteration of training or evaluation phase.

 - *timestep* -- single step executed on environment.
 Multiple timesteps make up the episode.

 - *training* -- execution of single epoch with learning phase.

 - *evaluation* -- execution of single epoch without learning phase.

+- *exploration* -- performing suboptimal actions in terms of policy to find better solutions.

+- *exploitation* -- performing optimal actions in terms of policy -- opposite to *exploration*.

 - *metrics* -- agregated values describing quality of training phase.
 Basic result metrics are `episode_reward_max`, `episode_reward_mean` and `episode_reward_min`.
 Number of *metrics* samples is controlled by `metrics_num_episodes_for_smoothing` variable.
 Value '1' means not to perform aggregation of rewards from previous traininig iterations.